Misterbabou/gptwol/README.md

 - Add filter buttons to filter computer by Name or IP

-- Add a TCP port option to check availibility without using ICMP
+:heavy_check_mark: Add a TCP port option to check availibility without using ICMP (added in 2.0.1)

 - Add OIDC Authentication (will require time)